BioReceivers

 Barrier & Interface

-Highly regenerative yet sensitive to microbiota shifts, nutrient availability, and pro-inflammatory conditions; requires high fibre diversity and chronic-inflammatio control.
+Highly regenerative yet sensitive to microbiota shifts, nutrient availability, and pro-inflammatory conditions; requires high fibre diversity and chronic inflammation control.

 Systems: Higher‑Order Networks